The Complete Picture of NPB Perfect Games

 Related books are also helpful

 A perfect game is both an individual record and a team achievement.
 In Sasaki's perfect game, catcher Tora Matsukawa's expert pitch-calling maximized Sasaki's stuff, while shortstop Yudai Fujioka handled difficult grounders flawlessly.
-Modern baseball's strict pitch-count management makes it increasingly rare for starters to exceed 100 pitches—NPB starters averaged about 92 pitches per game in 2023.
+The strict pitch-count management of the 2020s makes it increasingly rare for starters to exceed 100 pitches - NPB starters averaged about 92 pitches per game in 2023.
 Given that a perfect game requires facing at least 27 batters, reconciling pitch limits with perfection will only grow harder.
 Meanwhile, Statcast-style tracking data now enables far more granular analysis of perfect-game performances.
 When and by whom the next perfect game will occur remains unpredictable, but that very rarity is what continues to captivate baseball fans worldwide.